Adaptive estimation of irregular mean and covariance functions: Adaptive mean and covariance function estimators

 \end{theorem}

-The rates achieved by $\widehat \mu_N^* (t) $ are the best one could expect in view of the results of \citet{cai2011}.
-To avoid additional technical arguments, we only prove our result for a local regularity less than 1 and Nadaraya-Watson estimators $\hXni_t$.
-We conjecture that it also true for $\alpha_t\geq 1$, but we leave formal justification for future work.
-The difference between the common and independent designs comes from the fact that, in order to avoid degenerate mean estimator, the bandwidth cannot decrease faster than $\Mmu^{-1}$.
+The rates of $\widehat \mu_N^* (t) $ are the best one could expect in view of the results of \cite{cai2011}.
+The difference between the common and independent designs comes from the fact that, in order to avoid a degenerate mean estimator, the bandwidth cannot decrease faster than~$\Mmu^{-1}$.